- Education and Science»

 The oceans are forever being replenished and fed by fresh water flowing down from the mountains, and the richer, saltier groundwater flowing out from the land near the oceans.
 Groundwater cleans the earth, collecting loose salts (and man-made chemicals) as it passes through, carrying them along to its eventual destination in the ocean.
 Those salts then help feed coastal ocean life, while the chemicals help kill it.

-Breakdown of the Water Cycle
+How Humans Affect the Water Cycle

 Straightening major river systems is not the only way humans have tampered with the natural water cycle.
 Many other ways have already been mentioned and there are still others.
 Here are some of them: